Wingello railway station

-Wingello railway station is a heritage-listed railway station on the Main South line in New South Wales, Australia.
+Wingello railway station is a heritage-listed railway station on the Main Southern line in New South Wales, Australia.
 It serves the village of Wingello.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 It opened on 1 June 1871 as a siding, with a station built in 1882.

-Platforms & services
+Platforms and services

 Wingello has two side platforms.
-It is serviced by early morning and evening NSW TrainLink Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.
+It is serviced by early morning and evening Sydney Trains Intercity Southern Highlands Line services travelling between Sydney Central, Campbelltown, Moss Vale and Goulburn.

 During the day, it is served by one NSW TrainLink road coach service in each direction between Moss Vale and Goulburn.